konecnyjakub/mytester/README.md

 Automated tests runner's functionality can be extended by extensions.
 Extensions have to implement the *MyTester\ITesterExtension* interface, every method corresponds to an event that is fired during automated tests runner's life cycle.
 For now, custom extensions cannot be registered when using the script *vendor/bin/mytester*,

+Some automated tests runner's functionality (printing My Tester and PHP version, generating code coverage reports, saving errors into files) is actually implemented via extensions.
+They have to be added manually which means that custom scripts do not have use that functionality (and do not by default).
+The script *vendor/bin/mytester* and Nette DI container (see below) extension have all of them enabled.

 Nette applications
 ------------------